-Percentages are frequently encountered in the marketplace.
-For instance, firms use percentages to communicate with a) consumers, when describing price changes or changes in product performance, b) investors, when describing financial information such as returns on investment, and c) public policy officials, when describing progress on meeting new regulations.
-Similarly, the government uses percentage information to communicate important changes in macroeconomic data, such as the rate of inflation or the growth in GDP, while followers of the stock market are often provided information about the daily change in popular indices such as the Dow Jones Industrial Average as a percentage gain or loss over the previous trading day's closing value.
-In a marketing context, multiple changes in numerical quantities such as price or product performance may also be expressed as multiple percentage changes.
+scribing financial information such as returns on investment, and (c) public policy officials, when describing progress on meeting new regulations.
+Similarly, the government uses percentage information to communicate important changes in macroeconomic data, such as the rate of inflation or the growth in gross domestic product (GDP), while followers of the stock market are often provided information about the daily change in popular indices, such as the Dow Jones Industrial Average as a percentage gain or loss over the previous trading day's closing value.
+In a marketing context, multiple changes in numerical quantities, such as price or product performance, may also be expressed as multiple percentage changes.

 Despite the ubiquity of such information in the marketplace, people often make mistakes in evaluating the consequences of a sequence of percentage changes.
-As demonstrated in the opening vignette, when assessing the impact of multiple percentage changes, the reporter mistakenly judged a 5% wage increase to be one-fourth, when it actually was one-fifth, of a preceding 20% decrease.
+As demonstrated in the epigraph above, when assessing the impact of multiple percentage changes, the reporter mistakenly judged a 5% wage increase to be one-fourth, when it actually was one-fifth, of a preceding 20% decrease.
 Similarly, a 60% decrease followed by a 70% increase (resulting in a net decrease of 32%) on the standardized test scores in the state of California seemed to cheer up a lot of people (Dewdney 1993, 9-10).
 Such errors have obvious implications for marketing and consumer behavior.
 For example, if consumers mistakenly judge a 40% price discount followed by another 40% discount to be a total discount of 80% (Paulos 1988, 122), they might purchase more than they would have if the merchant had provided a single (economically equivalent) percentage discount of 64%.
-Retailers (e.g., Macy's, J. C. Penney, and Saks Fifth Avenue). frequently use the strategy of double discounts for their regular promotions or to induce customers to open a credit card account with them.
-Such errors in peoples' judgments of the net effect of multiple price discounts on the same product or on different products in a bundle, and of the sequential improvements in product features (e.g., the total improvement in fuel efficiency offered by the latest hybrid model over a traditional car) have implications for a variety of marketing settings including advertising, promotion, pricing and public policy.
-This computational error and its various consequences are the topic of the research reported in this paper.
+Retailers (e.g., Macy's, J. C. Penney, and Saks Fifth Avenue) frequently use the strategy of double discounts for their regular promotions or to induce customers to open a credit card account with them.
+Such errors in peoples' judgments of the net effect of multiple price discounts on the same product or on different products in a bundle and of the sequential improvements in product features (e.g., the total improvement in fuel efficiency offered by the latest hybrid model over a traditional car) have implications for a variety of marketing settings, including advertising, promotion, pricing, and public policy.
+This computational error and its various consequences are the topic of the research reported in this article.

-The existing developmental literature in psychology has examined the difficulty that individuals have with mathematical computation in general (Ashcraft 1992, Gallistel and Gelman 1992; Parker and Leinhardt 1995; Pelham, Sumarta, and Myaskovsky 1994).
-In the marketing and consumer behavior literature, while researchers have recently started to examine the issue of consumer literacy and numerical competence in the marketplace (Adkins and Ozanne 2005; Viswanathan, Rosa, and Harris 2005), little research has examined the difficulties consumers have in processing percentage information (though see Heath, Chatterjee, and France 1995; Chatterjee et al. 2000 for exceptions).
-We extend these early tests of percentage processing by identifying a specific error people exhibit when they encounter a series of percentages, and demonstrating the implications of the error in both laboratory and real-world settings.
+The existing developmental literature in psychology has examined the difficulty that individuals have with mathematical computation in general (Ashcraft 1992; Gallistel and Gelman 1992; Parker and Leinhardt 1995; Pelham, Sumarta, and Myaskovsky 1994).
+In the marketing and consumer behavior literature, while researchers have recently started to examine the issue of consumer literacy and numerical competence in the marketplace (Adkins and Ozanne 2005; Viswanathan, Rosa, and Harris 2005), little research has examined the difficulties consumers have in processing percentage information (see, however, Heath, Chatterjee, and France [1995] and Chatterjee et al. [2000] for exceptions).
+We extend these early tests of percentage processing by identifying a specific error people exhibit when they encounter a series of percentages and demonstrating the implications of the error in both laboratory and real-world settings.